Wireless Charging for Livestock Farming Robots

 Applicable robot types

-Wireless charging of intelligent breeding robots can be applied to breeding inspection robots, feeding robots, cleaning and disinfection robots, manure cleaning robots, weighing and sorting robots and environmental monitoring robots.
-These devices usually have fixed routes or fixed stops, making them suitable for deploying autonomous charging stations.
+Wireless charging for livestock farming robots can be applied to inspection robots, feeding robots, cleaning and disinfection robots, manure removal robots, weighing and sorting robots and environmental monitoring robots.
+These devices usually have fixed routes or regular stops, making them suitable for autonomous charging stations.

-When configuring a wireless charging system for an intelligent farming robot, it needs to be designed based on the robot chassis height, battery voltage, target power, docking accuracy, charging distance, channel width, protection level, communication interface and on-site cleaning method.
-For high-humidity or high-corrosion scenarios such as cowsheds and pig houses, attention should be paid to the sealing, waterproofing, dustproofing, anti-corrosion and heat dissipation capabilities of the transmitter and receiver.
+When configuring a wireless charging system for a livestock farming robot, the design should account for chassis height, battery voltage, target power, docking accuracy, charging distance, aisle width, protection rating, communication interface and cleaning methods.
+In humid or corrosive locations such as cattle and pig barns, the transmitter and receiver require suitable sealing, waterproofing, dust protection, corrosion resistance and heat dissipation.

 In practical applications, it is recommended to link the wireless charging system with the robot dispatching platform, BMS battery management system and charging status feedback signal.
 The robot can automatically determine the battery level, plan a recharging route, complete docking and alignment, and continue to perform inspection, feeding or cleaning tasks after charging is completed.